KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 # Developer notes

-If you are planning on contributing code, the following sections contain information about the code that might not be immediately obvious.
-Reading these sections may make the code easier to understand, as well as ensuring that PR's are written in a way that matches the rest of the code base.
-In addition, some of the directories also have README files that provide explanations specific to the files in that directory.
+Contributions are welcome!
+If you are interested in contributing, please read the following sections.

+Note that in addition to this file, some of the directories also have README files that provide explanations specific to the files in that directory.
 See [generate](../src/generate/README.md), [nodes](../src/nodes/README.md), [winres](../src/winres/README.md) and [xml](../src/xml/README.md).

-Note that the code requires a C++20 compliant compiler -- which means you should be using C++20 coding conventions.
+The code requires a C++20 compliant compiler -- which means you should be using C++20 coding conventions.
 That includes using `std::string_view` (or `tt_stringview`) for strings when practical.
 See the **Strings** section below for information about working with `wxString`.

 ## wxWidgets libraries

 The `wxWidgets/` directory contains a snapshot of wxWidgets 3.3.x.
-Note that the setup file used to build this is fairly restritctive, avoiding many sections of the library that aren't used by wxUiEditor.
+Note that the `setup.h` file used to build this is fairly restritctive, avoiding many sections of the library that aren't used by wxUiEditor.
 This particular build is not intended to be used for anything other than wxUiEditor.

 ## Debug builds